guihao-liang/DB_Implementation/IndexingManagement.md

  1. __Abstrction__: support the __page__ as the a unit of data.
  2. the size of the page is chosen to be the size of a disk block and pages are stored as disk blocks so that reading or writing a page can be done in on disk I/O
  3. keeping track of the free space on the disk.
- 4. OS file system or build from scratch. portability. self-containded.
+ 4. OS file system or build from scratch. portability. self-contained.
 ---
 * Buffer Manager
  1. the main memory pages in the buffer pool is called __frame__.
  2. __pin_count__: the number of current users of the frame (number of times current requested but not released)
- 3. __dirty__: frame has been modified.
+ 3. __dirty__: frame has been modified but not propagated to disk.
- 4. replacement policies.
+ 4. __stealing__: Uncommitted data in RAM written to disk caused by replacement policies.
 ---
 * Record formats:
  1. given record type is stored in the system catalog, which avoids repeatedly storage of same information.